ansible-lockdown/RHEL8-CIS-Audit/README.md

 ## Outstanding
 - To add other sections
-- build up vars to extend this further
 - 1.2.2 and 1.9 have extended timeout - This maybe a new switch (ignore heavy tasks?)
 - 4.1.13 needs review
 - 4.2.1.5 remote syslog server? variable?